 Factory teams are also more inclined to promote the value of a given tool if they’re invested in the selection process.
 Garnishing the support of factory teams is crucial to bringing in other digital transformation solutions.
 If your factory workers are promoting a given tool to upper management or executives, this helps you build a case for more Industry 4.0 resources moving forward.

 7. A Smaller Project Scope Means Better Learning

 Stating your problem in simple, reduced terms will also make it easier to vouch for the right solution.
 When the time comes to bring in an IIoT vendor for digital transformation, keep your initial pilot project small in scope.
 In addition to making the pilot easier to manage, it is also more likely you’ll get permission for smaller projects that might not require as high of an up-front cost.

 Perhaps most importantly, a small scope enables you to understand where improvements are made and why.
 Set reasonable benchmarks and know them well so you can clearly convey the pilot’s ROI to management.
 It will be easier to convey successes to management when asking for more resources.

-Get started on the path to Industry 4.0
+Get started with Industry 4.0 technologies

 A comprehensive understanding of your entire value stream sheds light on where you can achieve quick operational wins and enables you to build a digital transformation framework.
 Work with your teams to identify the correct problems to solve and the right partner for your Industry 4.0 goals.